chirangaalwis/docker-is/dockerfiles/centos/is-analytics/README.md

 # Dockerfile for WSO2 Identity Server Analytics #
-This section defines the step-by-step instructions to build the Docker image for WSO2 Identity Server Analytics 5.6.0.
+This section defines the step-by-step instructions to build a CentOS Linux based Docker image for WSO2 Identity Server Analytics 5.6.0.

 ## Prerequisites
 * [Docker](https://www.docker.com/get-docker) v17.09.0 or above